 A Red Admiral butterfly flutters past.
 A pair of nesting crows coo at each other in a nearby tree.
 Finch-song and robin-twitter float on the breeze.
 Overhead a Prairie Merlin squeals, as if sounding the all-clear to trees and shrubs that it’s safe to leaf out.
 All around life erupts in the symphony that is spring.
 Yes we must make peace with time, knowing she is both harsh mistress and nurturing healer – the passing of the seasons bears witness to this.

 A week or so ago my sister Pat and I took a drive out of the city.
 Turning a corner onto a gravel road I noticed a flurry of avian activity – as we drew closer, a smallish very bright blue bird alit on a fence post.
 “Bluebirds,” Pat exclaimed.
 I caught my breath and whispered “I’ve never seen a bluebird before.”
 Growing up on an acreage in Southern Ontario, one would think this bird would have been a common sight, but for reasons I can’t remember, the native Eastern bluebird had become quite rare in the area.
 My mother spoke of them with great reverence, and catching sight of one would be an unlikely, though extraordinary occurrence.
-Since moving to Calgary more than 3 decades ago I’ve spent very little time in the country, so I’ve never had the opportunity to see a Mountain bluebird either.
+And I’m not much of a hiker, so since moving to Alberta more than 3 decades ago, I’ve never seen a Mountain bluebird either.
 But here they were, a whole bunch of them, apparently arguing over who got to nest in the birdhouse affixed to the fence post.

 We drive on, eventually reaching a dead-end where we turn around – we find another fence-box housing a mated pair of bluebirds.
 The intensely hued male perches on guard a few metres away, not knowing he’s being a most co-operative photo subject.
 I snap a few shots.
 Pat snaps many more.
 “The Bluebird of Happiness,” she says softly, referencing a phrase oft used in songs and literature to lift spirits and welcome a new day.